faker-js/faker/docs/guide/upgrading.md

 ### `faker.helpers.unique` is planned to be outsourced

 The `faker.helpers.unique` method is planned to be outsourced to a separate package.
-Please have a look at issue [#1785](https://github.com/faker-js/faker/issues/1785) for more details.
+Please check issue [#1785](https://github.com/faker-js/faker/issues/1785) for more details.

 ### Locales renamed